tardate/LittleArduinoProjects/README.md

-# 328 Little Electronics and Arduino Projects
+# 329 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [VoltageControlledOscillator/555](./Electronics101/555Timer/VoltageControlledOscillator) - a voltage-controlled oscillator (VCO) using the 555 timer.
+> Latest addition:sparkles: [Power/Connectors](./Electronics101/Power/Connectors) - obsessing over all manner of DC power connectors.

 Just my collection of electronics projects, many involving an Arduino in one way or another.